kavishkashyamal/my-python/school_system/readme.md

 # School System

-This folder contains a simple school management system implemented in Python.
+## About

+This project is a work in progress.
+The School System aims to provide a simple Python-based management tool for handling school and student data.
 It demonstrates basic file handling, JSON data manipulation, and user authentication.
+More features and improvements will be added as development continues.

 ## Files